10 Financial Goals for the New Year

 Start Saving for Retirement

-If you are working for a company, you should contribute up to the amount that the company will match until you are out of debt.
-Once you are out of debt, then you should begin contributing about fifteen percent of your income.
+If you have a fulltime job, you should contribute up to the amount that the company will match until you are out of debt.
+Once you are out of debt, then you should begin contributing 15 percent of your income.
 The amount you get from your employer’s match should count towards that fifteen percent.

 Better Your Career

-Set up a Long-term Financial Plan
+Set up a Financial Plan

-This plan will help you make financial decisions over the next few years, and can be one of the most beneficial things you do.
+This plan will help you make financial decisions over the next few years and can be one of the most beneficial things you do.
 A financial plan can be more effective than just setting random financial goals without looking at the bigger picture.
-Your plan may be different if you are single than if you are married, but it is essential t have one no matter what your relationship status is.
+Your plan may be different if you are single than if you are married, but it is essential t have one, no matter your relationship status.